Support: Annotate PRO for Microsoft Word (2016+)

 To Install Additional Libraries into Annotate PRO for Microsoft Word:

 The first 10 Comments in Annotate PRO will always be free.

-We aren’t charging for Annotate PRO College Edition or Legal Writing Edition yet, mostly because we want to get people using our new solution and partly because we haven’t built payment functionality yet!
+We aren’t charging for Annotate PRO College Edition or Legal Writing Edition yet, mostly because we want to get people using our new solution and partly because we haven’t built payment functionality!

-So thank you for asking…but you can’t buy Annotate PRO yet!
-We anticipate having payments in place by May 2017.
+So thank you for asking…but you can’t buy Annotate PRO!
+We anticipate having payments in place by September 2017.